RuminantFarmSystems/RuFaS/RUFAS/routines/manure/field-manure-connection.md

   * *sweep*
   * *disk*/*coulter*

 # Desired variables

-In order to keep the model flexible, we should anticipate all the future cases that RuFaS will need to handle (without necessarily implementing all possible scenarios at present).
-At the most complex, a farm may wish to engage in both *broadcasting* of solid manure and *injection* of liquid manure.
-Therefore, the manure should be partitioned into two kinds: **solid manure** and **manure slurry**.
+In order to keep the model flexible, we should probably anticipate all the future cases that RuFaS will need to handle (without necessarily implementing all possible scenarios at present).
+At the most complex, a farm may wish to utilize both solid manure and liquid manure separately.
+Therefore, the manure should perhaps be partitioned into two pools: **solid manure** and **manure slurry**.
 The default (and perhaps most common) scenario would be to only have slurry and no solid manure, but it is important to allow for both.
 The following example would easily allow for this extension in the future: